Language Learning Roundtable

 Timeline of Roundtable

-- Comparing on-line reaction time measures to off-line (metalinguistic) responses: What can they tell us about grammatical knowledge and ultimate attainment in SLA?
+- Comparing comprehension to production and on-line vs. off-line tasks: What can they tell us about the development of grammatical knowledge and ultimate attainment in SLA?

 - Nativelike and targetlike attainment: Two sides of the same coin?